0

 Should I buffer my aquasoil tank to raise the pH/KH?

-No you should not if you are keeping soft water livestock/plants.
-Plants do not use KH and most plants actually function better at low ranges, as does most soft water fish.
-Many buffers also make use of Phosphate based chemicals that will raise your PO4 levels significantly.
-Working against aquasoils is counter productive.
+No, you should not if you are keeping soft water animals / plants.
+Plants do not use KH and most plants actually function better at low ranges, as do most soft water fish.
+Many buffers also use phosphate based chemicals which will raise your PO4 levels significantly.
+Working against aquasoils is counterproductive.

-If you are keeping livestock that requires hard water, then from the onset, aquasoils that buffer KH/pH down should not be used.
-For tanks that cater to livestock that prefers hard water, aquasoils should be avoided, and inert substrates or lime stone based substrates can be used in the tank instead.
-Many African rift-lake cichlids, some species of snails and shrimp prefer hard water and their tank should be setup to provide that environment.
+If you are keeping animals that require hard water, then aquasoils that buffer down KH/pH should not be used in the first place.
+For tanks containing animals that prefer hard water, aquasoils should be avoided and inert or limestone based substrates can be used in the tank instead.
+Many African rift-lake cichlids, some species of snails and shrimps prefer hard water and their tank should be set up to provide this environment.

 GH is separate from KH.
 GH comprises mostly of Ca and Mg ions, which plants use as nutrients for growth.
 To read more on GH head here